This post may contain affiliate links. Please see our disclosure policy.

 Turkey Soup Canning Recipes

-One of the very simplest things to do with leftover turkey is turkey soup, especially since you can use the carcass to make a hearty turkey stock too.
+Turkey soup is an easy way to use up leftover turkey, especially since you can use the carcass to make a hearty turkey stock too.

 There are quite a few turkey soup canning recipes online at this point, so you can take your pick.